daleonpz/Notes/Books/Making-embedded-systems.md

 The controller is the part that changes when you put the algorithm on a PC.

 # Ch03: Getting the Code Working
+## Datasheet section you need when things go wrong

+* I/O pins
+* pins descriptions
+* performance characteristics
+* Sample schematics
+* Timinng Diagrams

+## Testing HW and SW
+For most forms of memory, the pattern we've seen here is a good start:
+1. Read the original data.
+2. Write some changing but formulaic junk.
+3. Verify the junk.
+4. Re-write original.
+5. Verify the original.

+Designing good tests is one of those things that can make you software great.

+## Command and response
+To test some block you will need to use your PC as interface, and it will be done by using a CLI most likely.

+### Creating commands
+* *Ver*: Outputs the version information
+* *Test the flash*: Runs the flash unit test, printing out the number of errors upon completion
+* *Blink LED*: Sets an LED to blink at a given frequency
+* *Help*: Lists available commands with one-line descriptions

+## Error Handling Gracefully
+Error return codes for an application or system should be standardized over the code base.
+A single high-level `errorCodes.h` file (or some such) may be created to provide consistent errors in an enumerated format.
+Some suggested error codes are:
+* No error (should always be 0)
+* Unknown error (or unrecognized error)
+* Bad parameter
+* Bad index (pointer outside range or null)
+* Uninitialized variable or subsystem
+* Catastrophic failure (this may cause a processor reset unless it is in a development mode,x in which case it probably causes a breakpoint or spin loop)

+# Ch04: